-An EnerGuide Rating and label demonstrate the energy performance of your home.
+An EnerGuide rating and label demonstrate the energy performance of your home.
 It estimates the net amount of energy a home consumes in a year.
-Our energy advisors produce a rating by collection house information during an on-site evaluation and entering the data into Natural Resources Canada’s energy simulation software, HOT2000.
+Our energy advisors produce a rating by collecting house information during an on-site evaluation and entering the data into Natural Resources Canada’s energy simulation software, HOT2000.
 The calculation uses standard operating conditions to ensure the rating focuses on the house rather than the occupants’ behaviours.
 For more information, visit our blog post “Alberta transitions to ERS version 15.”

 An EnerGuide evaluation can help you make informed decisions when operating, renovating or purchasing a home.

 An evaluation is the first step to help you better understand your home’s energy usage so you can make the best energy efficiency choices to save on utility costs and improve the comfort of your home.

 Planning to renovate?
 An evaluation will help you make informed decisions on which upgrades work best for your home, how to prioritize them and which upgrades will save you most on energy costs.
 There is no obligation to undertake the recommended upgrades, our advisors simply provide a non-biased consulting service that provides you with the best information on how to increase the energy efficiency and comfort of your home.